appbaseio/reactivesearch/content/docs/hosting/byoc/connect-to-your-elasticsearch.md

 ![](https://i.imgur.com/Dx1pRLG.png)

-**Step 9 -** Whitelist Appbase.io Cluster IP for AWS ElasticSearch instance.
+**Step 9 -** Whitelist Appbase.io Cluster IP for AWS Elasticsearch instance.

--   Navigate to AWS ElasticSearch cluster details page
+-   Navigate to AWS Elasticsearch cluster details page
 -   Navigate to Modify Access Policy
 -   Select Allow access to domain from specific IP(s)
 -   Paste Appbase.io Cluster IP

 ![](https://i.imgur.com/SS63gRQ.png)

-That's all! 🎉 Now your ElasticSearch Cluster URL is only accessible to the Appbase.io instance.
-You can use Appbase.io URL to perform various ElasticSearch operations securely.
+That's all! 🎉 Now your Elasticsearch Cluster URL is only accessible to the Appbase.io instance.
+You can use Appbase.io URL to perform various Elasticsearch operations securely.

 ![](https://i.imgur.com/rlpOIj0.png)

-Appbase.io provides fine-grained access control based security credentials which can now be used instead of your ElasticSearch Cluster URL for performing search requests from a web / mobile client application.
+Appbase.io provides fine-grained access control based security credentials which can now be used instead of your Elasticsearch Cluster URL for performing search requests from a web / mobile client application.
 You can read more about Appbase.io security controls over [here](/docs/security/credentials/).